-Through coursework, field placement experiences, and extra-curricular activities, our diverse student body gains the knowledge, skills and ethical foundation they need to become effective agents of positive change.
+Through coursework, field education, and extra-curricular activities, our diverse student body gains the knowledge, skills and ethical foundation they need to become effective agents of positive change.

 We offer many unique opportunities to students, including:

-Annual events to support student development include Career Day, All School Day, and an annual Poster Day to showcase student research.
+Annual events to support student development include Career Development days, Professional Skills Training, and a Research Symposium to showcase student research.

 Our alumni now number in the thousands and are leaders in the social work community.